farirpgs/fari-community/public/catalog/creators/13th-side-games/index.md

 Such is the backdrop against which the tale of The Murk unfolds—a haunting narrative that chronicles the fate of those who have survived a world that has been reduced to ruins.
 It is a world that has witnessed the pinnacle of human achievement, only to descend into the abyss of despair and desolation.

+---

 The promise of a brave new world, envisioned by those who dedicated centuries of arduous work, relentless study, ceaseless effort, and unyielding progress, now seems like a cruel mockery of their endeavors.
 A priest of Le Vides, speaking in the year 5 After The Black Day, encapsulates the collective disillusionment: "How can this ruin be the reward for such pursuit?"
 The Vardan Empire, once a formidable bastion of power and unity, now stands fractured and fragmented.
 The central authority of the emperor, the might of his legions, and the sanctity of his laws have all faded into the annals of memory, mere vestiges of a bygone era.

-In the wake of the empire's disintegration, the various principalities vie for supremacy, engaging in bitter power struggles among themselves, yet momentarily uniting only in the face of existential threats that threaten their very existence
+In the wake of the empire's disintegration, the various principalities vie for supremacy, engaging in bitter power struggles among themselves, yet momentarily uniting only in the face of existential threats that threaten their very existence.
-.
-Beyond their borders, the enigmatic Far Lands, watching with unknowing intent, bide their time, sharpening their knives, and gradually encroaching upon the weakened territories, waiting for the opportune moment to strike the final blow.
-The common populace, caught in the ebb and flow of political turmoil, suffers as the centralization of power diminishes, leading to the concentration of education and resources in the hands of a privileged few, further exacerbating the stagnation and inequality that plague the land.

 Amidst this desolation, a glimmer of hope once shone through the industrialization of magic—an innovation that brought a flicker of light to the beleaguered Empire.
 The fusion of Esoteria, the mystical arts, with assembly techniques created a revolutionary capacity to sustain, shelter, and arm a large population within the confines of relatively small territories.
 This newfound growth in production served as a boon for over a century, rekindling a sense of optimism and rejuvenation within the old Empire.
 Many anticipated that this resurgence would pave the way for a grand unification, a harmonious gathering of all former subjects under a banner of collective prosperity.

 However, instead of achieving the long-awaited unity, this industrialized magic inadvertently became a bane, a catalyst that crippled the region.
 The Great War erupted, waged relentlessly between the bickering principalities and the encroaching Far Lands, their alliances in a constant state of flux.
 The heartland of the Vardan lands became the epicenter of this devastating conflict.
 Then, in an event shrouded in mystery, known simply as "The The Black Day," the Vardan homeland succumbed to an unimaginable magical catastrophe of cataclysmic proportions.

+---

 The details of the event remain cloaked in uncertainty, the truth obscured by the swirling fog of history.
 No one can definitively say what transpired or who was responsible for the The Black Day that befell the battle-scarred land.
 However, the Battle of Doria, a pivotal moment in the war, ended in eerie silence, followed by a cataclysmic explosion.
 From the aftermath of this detonation emerged a sinister sea of black fog, stretching for miles into the sky, mercilessly swallowing all life within its malevolent embrace.
 Thus, "The Murk" was born, an ominous testament to the irreversible destruction that had befallen the Vardan homeland.